• Post author:

 • lyrics from your favourite songs

 Besides learning vocabulary within a musical topic, I recommend putting on your favorite song and learning the lyrics.
 Songs are one of the best ways to learn a language.
-Especially if you love the songs.
-It will get you pumped and motivated.
-It is also pretty catchy.
-So once you learn the lyrics and meaning of the words, you can be singing the entire song in a foreign language by yourself.
-This will help you to learn a lot.
+Especially if you love the songs, it’ll get you pumped and motivated.

-topics to learn when learning a language music vocabulary
+music topics to learn when learning a language

 • types of sports